hpc2n/sphinx-lesson-template/content/task-basics-2.rst

     #pragma omp taskgroup [clause[[,] clause] ...] new-line
         structured-block

-Note that the :code:`taskgroup` construct is **not** standalone construct.
+Note that the :code:`taskgroup` construct is **not** a standalone construct.
 Instead, we must enclose the task generating region with it.
-All tasks generated inside a :code:`taskgroup` region are waited at the end of the region.
+All tasks generated inside a :code:`taskgroup` region are waited for at the end of the region.

 .. challenge::